Jeffrey Epstein: Liquid Funding and the Bear Stearns explosion (2000–08)

-On April 18, 2007, an investor in the fund, who had $57 million invested, discussed redeeming his investment.
-At this time, the fund had a leverage ratio of 17:1, which meant for every dollar invested there were 17 dollars of borrowed funds; therefore, the redemption of this investment would have been equivalent to removing $1 billion from the thinly traded CDO market.
-The selling of CDO assets to meet the redemptions that month began a repricing process and general freeze in the CDO market.
-The repricing of the CDO assets caused the collapse of the fund three months later in July, and the eventual collapse of Bear Stearns in March 2008.
-Losses to investors in the two Bear Stearns funds were estimated to exceed $1.6 billion.

-By the time the Bear Stearns fund began to fail in May 2007, Epstein had begun to negotiate a plea deal with the US Attorney's Office concerning imminent charges for sex with minors.
-In August 2007, a month after the fund collapsed, the US attorney in Miami, Alexander Acosta, entered into direct discussions about the plea agreement.
-Acosta brokered a lenient deal, according to him, because he had been ordered by higher government officials, who told him that Epstein was an individual of importance to the government.
+In April 2007, the fund had a leverage ratio of 17:1, which meant for every dollar invested there were 17 dollars of borrowed funds; therefore, the redemption of this investment would have been equivalent to removing $1 billion from the thinly traded CDO market.
+The selling of CDO assets to meet the redemptions that month began a repricing process and freeze in the CDO market.
+The repricing of the CDO assets caused the collapse of the fund three months later in July, and the collapse of Bear Stearns in March 2008.
+Losses to investors in the two Bear Stearns funds were $1.6 billion.
+By the time the Bear Stearns fund began to fail in May 2007, Epstein had begun to negotiate a plea deal with the U.S. Attorney's Office concerning imminent charges for sex with minors.
+In August 2007, a month after the fund collapsed, Alexander Acosta, the U.S. attorney in Miami, entered into discussions about the plea agreement.
+Acosta brokered a lenient deal.

-As part of the negotiations, according to the Miami Herald, Epstein provided "unspecified information" to the Florida federal prosecutors for a more lenient sentence and was supposedly "Unnamed investor #1" for the New York federal prosecutors in their unsuccessful June 2008 criminal case against Cioffi and Tannen, two of the managers of the failed Bear Stearns hedge fund.
+The Miami Herald reported that, as part of the negotiations, Epstein provided "unspecified information" to the Florida federal prosecutors for a more lenient sentence and was supposedly "Unnamed investor #1" for the New York federal prosecutors in their unsuccessful June 2008 criminal case against Cioffi and Tannen, two managers of the failed Bear Stearns fund.
 Alan Dershowitz, one of Epstein's attorneys in the 2008 criminal case, told Fox Business Network in 2019, "We would have been touting that if he had [cooperated].
 The idea that Epstein helped in any prosecution is news to me."
-Moody's reported that on April 18, 2008 "all outstanding rated liabilities" of Liquid Funding were "paid in full."
-At the time the liquidator had not yet sold the beleaguered fund to its new owner as of May 1: JP Morgan.
+Moody's reported that on April 18, 2008 "all outstanding rated liabilities" of Liquid Funding were "paid in full".
+At the time, the liquidator had not yet sold the beleaguered fund to its new owner as of May 1: JP Morgan.